davispolito/Retro-LFO/README.md

  ```

 ### Feature Freak
-In developing the LFO we took care to try adding as much as we could, utilizing all 8 pins on the Attiny45.
+In developing the LFO, we aimed to be as thorough as possible.
+We utilized all 8 pins on the Attiny45.

 #### 3 Control Pots
-    By adding a third pot we tried to implement various new effects.
-One such effect was an amplitude varying waveform based off a timing determined from the third pot.
-The first issue with this method we quickly determined was that reading 3 pots quickly enough caused our system to fail.
-Delays and skips would occur, ruining our wave form.
-One possible solution for this would be implementing a rigorous RTOS but I have not had the opportunity to look into this more.
+By adding a third pot, we tried to implement new effects.
+One, an amplitude varying waveform based off timing determined by the third pot.
+We soon learned that reading 3 pots this quickly causes system failure.
+Delays and skips would occur, ruining our waveform.
+One possible solution for this would be implementing a rigorous RTOS, though I have yet to attempt implementation.

-    Instead we decided to create a button that would allow modes to be switched and the time varying amplitude to become one of the two control functions, replacing the waveform chooser.
+Instead, we decided to create a button that would allow modes to be switched and the time varying amplitude to become one of the two control functions, replacing the waveform chooser.
 It is important that musicians have access to the effects they are using and we hope that this tradeoff will still benefit them.

 #### Varying Amplitude with Phase Modulation and Interpolation/Dithering
     The low 12-bit resolution of our PWM forced us to resort to clever bit calculations in an attempt to smooth low amplitude wave forms.
-As we reduce amplitude we reduce our bit resolution since we are only afforded smaller values, Only able to use the least signficant byte of our available bits when faced with a signal at half the amplitude.
-In order to get around this we attempted a version of interpolation through dithering.
-When at intermediate phases of a waveform whenever their are x number of steps between the current sample and the next sample we switch between the available bits to simulate higher bit resolution.
+As we reduce amplitude, we reduce our bit resolution since we are only afforded smaller values.
+We are only able to use the least significant byte of our available bits when faced with a signal at half the amplitude.
+In order to get around this, we attempted a version of interpolation through dithering.
+When at intermediate phases of a waveform — whenever there are x number of steps between the current sample and the next sample — we switch between the available bits to simulate higher bit resolution.
 Unfortunately this did not give us much greater resolution.

-    Also, in order to create the amplitude varyiation we implemented a phasing system.
+Additionally, in order to create the amplitude variation, we implemented a phasing system.
 By combining a waveform out of phase with the output waveform, amplitude can be reduced or increased.
-So in order to vary the amplitude I simply varied the phase of a following waveform until the timestep finished.
+In order to vary the amplitude, I simply varied the phase of a following waveform until the time step finished.

 ```
 uint8_t dither_up(uint8_t old_val, uint8_t new_val, uint8_t og_delay, uint8_t curr_delay){